the-spyke/undercut/packages/undercut/README.md

 ## License

-Licensed under the MIT License.
+Licensed under the MIT License, see [LICENSE](LICENSE) for more information.